tarantool/doc/doc/book/box/data_model.rst

 again, we would get 6 (because the previous value plus the step value is 6), and so on.

-Then we create a new table, and say that its primary key may be generated from the sequence.
+Then we create a new table and specify that its primary key should be generated from the sequence.

 .. code-block:: tarantoolsession